[Toy Review] Avant Pride P3 Beauty Small Suction Cup Dildo

 The Aggressive Gendering of Kink

 I love the BDSM community in so many ways.
 I’ve been finding my home, my place, and my people within it for the best part of 15 years.
-But the longer I stick around, the more I see that the kink community still has a fairly pervasive gender-norms problem that we still need to address.
+But the longer I stick around, the more I see something I can’t unsee.
+The kink community still has a pervasive gender-norms problem that we still need to address.

-Absent very explicit context to the contrary, people will still broadly assume that men are Dominant, that women are submissive, and that kinky and D/s relationships will look broadly heteronormative.
+Absent very explicit context to the contrary, people still broadly assume that men are Dominant and women are submissive.
+They’ll expect kinky and D/s relationships to look broadly heteronormative.
 And sure, Femdom exists.
-But all my Dominant women friends have countless stories of men treating them as little more than fetish dispensers, expecting them to service those men’s needs and follow precise directions while pretending to be in charge and without regard for their own needs and desires.
+But all my Dominant women friends have countless stories of men treating them as little more than fetish dispensers.
+Dommes are expected to service those men’s needs and follow precise directions while pretending to be in charge.
+All without regard for their own needs and desires.

 There is very, very little representation of kinky sapphic relationships of any description in our media, our online spaces, our educational materials, or our event leadership demographics.
 Why is that?
 Because it sure as hell isn’t “because kinky sapphics don’t exist.”

 I suspect it’s for a few reasons.
 First, a lack of imagination that assumes all kinky relationships must play out a sexy version of 1950s gender roles.
-Second, because cisheterosexism still means that – even in alternative spaces – men are more likely to hold positions of leadership and influence.
-And third, because certain parts of the community can be pretty damn unwelcoming and unsafe for queer people and especially for queer women.
+Second, because cisheterosexism still means that—even in alternative spaces—men are more likely to hold positions of leadership and influence.
+And third, because parts of the community can be pretty damn unwelcoming for queer people and especially for queer women.

-More than once, when I’ve played with other women in public kink spaces, we’ve been interrupted by men either trying to give unsolicited advice or trying to insert themselves into our scene.
+More than once, when I’ve played with other women in public kink spaces, we’ve been interrupted by men.
+They either try to give unsolicited advice or try to insert themselves into our scene.
 On one memorable occasion, I was topping for an impact play scene with a friend (who, in her words, was “having a perfectly lovely time”).
 Out of nowhere, a man I’d never met came over and tried to physically grab my flogger out of my hands.

 Because I was a woman, I was assumed to be incompetent.
 Because we were two women playing together, we were assumed to need a man.
 Our happy little play bubble was totally ruined by some random dude’s ego and entitlement.